symfony/panther/README.md

 Panther automatically finds your local installation of Chrome or Firefox and launches them, so you don't need to install anything else on your computer, a Selenium server is not needed!

-In test mode, Panther automatically starts your application using [the PHP built-in web-server](http://php.net/manual/en/features.commandline.webserver.php).
+In test mode, Panther automatically starts your application using [the PHP built-in web server](http://php.net/manual/en/features.commandline.webserver.php).
 You can focus on writing your tests or web-scraping scenario and Panther will take care of everything else.

 ## Features

 Unlike testing and web scraping libraries you're used to, Panther:

-* executes the JavaScript code contained in webpages
+* executes the JavaScript code contained in web pages
 * supports everything that Chrome (or Firefox) implements
 * allows taking screenshots
 * can wait for asynchronously loaded elements to show up